christophertino/zendesk-tools/README.md

-## Zendesk Migration Tool
+## Zendesk Migration and API Tools

+Quick and dirty API tools for Zendesk.

-Migrate tickets, users and Help Center content between Zendesk accounts.
++ Migrate tickets, users and Help Center content between Zendesk accounts
++ Batch update existing tickets
++ Share new tickets with a sister account that was an existing sharing agreement
++ AWS Lambda support

 ### Configuration